IILLC/woocommerce-subscription-access-control-demo/README.md

 This starter example assumes:

--a “Founding Member” access flag exists in Memberium -an annual subscription product is the primary paid access path -product IDs, tag IDs, and exact entitlement labels are placeholders for demonstration and should be adapted to the target environment
+- a “Founding Member” access flag exists in Memberium
+- an annual subscription product is the primary paid access path
+- product IDs, tag IDs, and exact entitlement labels are placeholders for demonstration and should be adapted to the target environment

 # Naming Convention